codeedit01/codeeditor/README.md

 > Please give feedback and issues at https://crofton.canny.io/codeeditor
 ***For our features/changelog please go to https://crofton.canny.io/codeeditor***

+## Latest Release Update:
+We have used part of Firebase's FirePad Code to add collaboration.

 ## Supported Versions

 Below are the supported versions for the Code Editor